opendocsg/opendoc-sp-self-help-centre/3Guides/Attendcourse.md

-# How to attend a programme/course offered by the PACE Academy?
+# Attending a course at the PACE Academy, Singapore Polytechnic

 ## Step 1: Search for a course